List of Full House and Fuller House characters: Michelle Tanner

-Michelle Elizabeth Tanner (portrayed by twins Mary-Kate Olsen and Ashley Olsen), is Danny and Pam's youngest daughter.
+Michelle Tanner (portrayed by twins Mary-Kate Olsen and Ashley Olsen), is Danny and Pam's youngest daughter.
 Danny is more overprotective of Michelle than the other girls.
-Michelle was just a baby when Pam died, so she hardly remembers her mom.
+Michelle was just a baby when Pam died, so she hardly remembers Pam.
 Jesse and Joey's misadventures in taking care of her when she was a baby provided a great deal of humor.
 Once Michelle started to grow up, she became the focus of more of the show's storylines.
 Her best friends, Teddy and Denise, appear frequently in later seasons.

 She also has other friends, such as Derek Boyd, Lisa Leeper, and bossy Aaron Bailey, who Michelle has an uneasy friendship with.
 Her favorite toys (in earlier seasons) are Barney, a plush bear who hangs on the wall above her bed, and her stuffed pig.
 It is apparent that Jesse is somewhat closer to her than her sisters, and he gives her nicknames such as "munchkin", "shorty" and "rugrat".
 She is known for her many recurring catchphrases such as "you got it, dude!", "you're in big trouble, mister!", "oh, puh-lease!", "aw, nuts!", "duh!", and "no way, José!"

 Michelle does not appear in Fuller House.
 Characters mention that she is now living in New York and owns a fashion company—a reference to the Olsen twins' then-current occupation and location—while looking directly into the camera.